Dhvaja: History

 Dhvajas are probably depicted in Indus Valley Civilization seals, one Indus seal depicts four men carrying variously shaped djvajas or standards and later also on cast copper coins from the early historic period of the Indian Sub continent.
 Heliodorus pillar inscription also declares the pillar to be Garudadhvaja or Garuda standard.

+Saffron flags

+The colour saffron color is considered sacred in the Indian religions of Hinduism, Jainism, Buddhism, and Sikhism.
+Other flags incorporating the saffron colour based on Indian religions are: